Elizabeth Holtzman: 1992 election

-Local politics
+Later life

+District Attorney

-Kings County District Attorney Eugene Gold retired during the 1981 election.
-Holtzman ran for the office in the Democratic primary against Norman J. Rosen, who was supported by Mayor Ed Koch and Brooklyn's Democratic political machine.
+Brooklyn District Attorney Eugene Gold declined to run for reelection in 1981, and wanted his executive assistant Norman Rosen to succeed him.
+Holtzman launched her campaign on July 22, and was given the Liberal ballot line while Rosen received the Republican line.
+Rosen was supported by Mayor Ed Koch and Brooklyn's Democratic political machine.
 During the campaign, Rosen ran a radio commercial that stated, "Liz Holtzman, she's a nice girl; maybe I'd like to have her as a daughter, but not as a DA."
-She won due to strong support from black voters.
+Holtzman won the nomination due to strong support from black voters.
 Her election made her first female district attorney in New York City and the second in New York State.

 Holtzman was an opponent of Meade Esposito, the chair of the Brooklyn Democratic Party and its political machine, during her political career and reduced his control over the district attorney's office.
 Before her tenure, black people were excluded from working in the homicide bureau.
-The police union picketed her office in 1985, calling her a "persecutor of cops" and criticizing her for softness on crime after she created a special unit to investigate police brutality.
+The police union picketed her office in 1985, calling her a "persecutor of cops" and claimed she was "soft on crime" after she created a special unit to investigate police brutality.

+Comptroller

-Harrison J. Goldin ran in the 1989 mayoral election.
-Holtzman announced her campaign to succeed him as New York City Comptroller on July 16, 1989.
-In the 1993 primary she was challenged by Alan Hevesi, who had Ferraro's support, and Herman Badillo, who had Koch's.
+Harrison J. Goldin, the New York City Comptroller, ran in the 1989 mayoral election.
+Holtzman announced her campaign to succeed him on July 16, 1989.
+In the 1993 primary she was challenged by Alan Hevesi, who was supported by Ferraro, and Herman Badillo, who was supported by Koch.

 Fleet Financial Group loaned $455,000 to Holtzman's 1992 senatorial campaign.
 Sheila Levin, the chief fundraiser for the Re-Elect Liz Holtzman Committee, was investigated by the New York City Department of Investigation and New York County District Attorney for providing false information on the bank application.
 The NYCDOI report found Holtzman "grossly negligent" and stated that Levin accepted $3,000 in campaign contributions from Fleet executives.
-Holtzman placed second in the primary and lost the runoff to Hevesi.
+Holtzman placed second in the primary and lost the runoff to Hevesi, with the controversy around her campaign loan being blamed for her defeat.

 Adam Clayton Powell IV worked as an aide to Holtzman during her tenure as comptroller.